ealpha072/Datascience-Basics/README.md

 ***

 ## File structures and description
-The .txt file extensions are an example of reading txt files with pandas.
+The .txt file extensions are an example of reading txt files with pandas